SSL Certificate Protocol

 - That this web site is a valid and legitimate organization or an accountable legal entity

-As well as ensuring that your details remain secure during a transaction, we know that you also care whether the web site you are dealing with is legitimate.
-In order to solve the critical issue of identity assurance as well as information security on the Internet, the efforts of SSL Providers (Certification Authorities), consumer magazines and industry bodies have rightly resulted in the padlock becoming synonymous with trust and integrity.
+SSL ensures that your information remains secure during a transaction, but we know that you also care whether the web site you are dealing with is legitimate.
+Identity assurance and information security on the Internet is a critical issue, but thanks to the efforts of SSL Providers (Certification Authorities), consumer magazines and industry bodies the padlock has become synonymous with trust and integrity.